sai-prasanna/SWMessages/README.md

 SWMessages
 ==========

+### Deprecation Notice: This was a fun project, but there is a well maintained and  feature rich alternative [SwiftMessages] (https://github.com/SwiftKickMobile/SwiftMessages) So I am stopping development here.
+Please migrate to SwiftMessages if you want further support etc.

 This is port of [TSMessages](https://github.com/KrauseFx/TSMessages) library to Swift.
 The iOS6 design option is dropped.

 This library provides an easy to use class to show little notification views on the top of the screen.